joseph-flinn/site/frontend/posts/engineering-portfolio-management-part5.md

 Plan-driven systems have been designed to focus on the validation and verification of deliverables against a set of specifications (Cooper p.187).
 When a problem is well defined, the solution can also be well defined and the deliverables measured against the required specifications.
-This is the approach that physical engineering has traditionally taken (getting to the moon, the Space Shuttle, etc.).
+This is the approach that physical engineering has traditionally taken (getting to the Moon, the Space Shuttle, etc.).

 However, the experience of the authors of the Agile Manifesto, customers/users could not fully